BareetSingh/CovidTrackerFrontEnd/my-app/README.md

 # CovidTracker
 This app shows the latest data about the Covid situation all over the world.
-Link for FrontEnd Code(Java, Spring boot):-https://github.com/BareetSingh/CovidTracker.git
+Link for BackEnd Code(Java, Spring boot):-https://github.com/BareetSingh/CovidTracker.git